 “Cleanup action alternative” means one or more treatment technology, containment action, removal action, engineered control, institutional control or other type of remedial action (“cleanup action components”) that, individually or, in combination, achieves a cleanup action at a site.

-“Cleanup action plan” means the document prepared by the department under WAC 173-340-380 that selects the cleanup action and specifies cleanup standards and other requirements for the cleanup action.
+“Cleanup action plan” means the document prepared under WAC 173-340-380 that documents the selected cleanup action and specifies the cleanup standards and other requirements the cleanup action must meet.

 “Cleanup level” means the concentration of a hazardous substance in soil, water, air, or sediment that is determined to be protective of human health and the environment under specified exposure conditions.

-“Cleanup standards” means the standards adopted under RCW 70.105D.030(2)(d).
+“Cleanup standards” means the standards adopted under RCW 70A.305.030(2)(e).
 Establishing cleanup standards requires specification of the following:

-Hazardous substance concentrations that protect human health and the environment ("cleanup levels");
+(a) Hazardous substance concentrations that protect human health and the environment ("cleanup levels");

-The location on the site where those cleanup levels must be attained ("points of compliance"); and
+(b) The location on the site where those cleanup levels must be attained ("points of compliance"); and

-Additional regulatory requirements that apply to a cleanup action because of the type of action and/or the location of the site.
+(c) Additional regulatory requirements that apply to a cleanup action because of the type of action and/or the location of the site.
 These requirements are specified in applicable state and federal laws and are generally established in conjunction with the selection of a specific cleanup action.

 “Cohen's method” means the maximum likelihood estimate of the mean and standard deviation accounting for data below the method detection limit or practical quantitation limit using the method described in the following publications:

-Cohen, A.C., 1959.
+(a) Cohen, A.C., 1959.
 "Simplified estimators for the normal distribution when samples are singly censored or truncated."
 Technometrics.
 Volume 1, pages 217-237.

-Cohen, A.C., 1961.
+(b) Cohen, A.C., 1961.
 "Tables for maximum likelihood estimates: Singly truncated and singly censored samples."
 Technometrics.
 Volume 3, pages 535-541.

-“Compliance monitoring” means a remedial action that consists of monitoring as described in WAC 173-340-410.
+“Compliance monitoring” means a remedial action that consists of the monitoring described in WAC 173-340-410, including protection monitoring, performance monitoring, and confirmation monitoring.

-“Conceptual site model” means a conceptual understanding of a site that identifies potential or suspected sources of hazardous substances, types and concentrations of hazardous substances,potentially contaminated media, the within the media and actual and potential exposure pathways and receptors.
+“Conceptual site model” means a conceptual understanding of a site that identifies known or suspected:

+(a) Hazardous substance sources and release mechanisms;

+(b) Hazardous substance types and concentrations;

+(c) Hazardous substance transport, including preferential pathways;

+(d) Contaminated environmental media, including the general extent and distribution of contamination within the media;

+(e) Current and potential human and ecological receptors and exposure pathways (complete and incomplete); and

+(f) Physical and habitat features, including current and potential future land and water uses.

-This model is typically initially developed during the scoping of the remedial investigation and further refined as additional information is collected on the site.
-It is a tool used to assist in making decisions at a site.
+This model is typically developed during the scoping of a remedial investigation and further refined as additional information is collected about the site during the remedial investigation.
+The model is a tool used to assist in making decisions at a site.

-“Conducting land use planning under chapter 36.70A RCW” as used in the definition of "industrial properties," means having adopted a comprehensive plan and development regulations for the site under chapter 36.70A RCW.
+“Conducting land use planning under chapter 36.70A RCW,” as used in the definition of "industrial properties," means having adopted a comprehensive plan and development regulations for the site under chapter 36.70A RCW (Growth Management Act).

+“Confirmation monitoring” means a type of compliance monitoring described in WAC 173-340-410.

 “Containment” means a container, vessel, barrier, or structure, whether natural or constructed, that confines a hazardous substance within a defined boundary and prevents or minimizes its release into the environment.

 “Contaminant” means any hazardous substance that does not occur naturally or occurs at greater than natural background levels.